Nurses and Front-Line Staff

 Nurses not talking, not empathizing, not staying connected with patients and families post-event is NOT an option.
 The chance that a nurse might say something “wrong” is no excuse to go back to deny and defend risk management strategies --- but it is instead a call to train, train, and train.
 We need to train our nurses how to empathize and stay connected post-event.

 This doesn't mean that nurses will be apologizing for docs, but it does mean that nurses and front-line staff should know that it's OK for them to empathize - say "sorry" - and stay connected with patients and families post-adverse event.
 In fact, we want the nurses and staff to take service to a new, higher level with patients/families post-adverse event.
 We want nurses to be part of our effort to save and restore relationships.

 Whenever I give Sorry Works! presentations for Grand Rounds or conduct disclosure training seminars, I always tell my host to invite the nurses and other staff.
 I love teaching nurses and other front-line staff.
 For more information on disclosure training for your nurses and staff, call or e-mail today: 618-559-8168 or email@example.com.

-Nurses can also benefit greatly from our new on-line disclosure training program.
-E-mail email@example.com to schedule a preview webinar of the program.
+Nurses can also benefit greatly from our on-line disclosure training program with The Sullivan Group.
+E-mail firstname.lastname@example.org to schedule a preview webinar of the program.